MS Peter Tchaikovsky

 Review of MS Peter Tchaikovsky

-MS Peter Tchaikovsky cruise ship ("теплоход Петр Чайковский" круизный корабль) is a traditional Russian river passenger ship built for the USSR (Soviet Union) in GDR (Eastern Germany).
-MS Tchaikovsky cruises on Volga and Don rivers in Russia - Moscow-Astrakhan-Rostov-on-Don (17-day itinerary, and the reverse), and between St Petersburg and Moscow (11-day itinerary).
+MS Peter Tchaikovsky cruise ship ("теплоход Петр Чайковский" круизный корабль) is a traditional Russian river passenger vessel built for the USSR (Soviet Union) in the GDR (Eastern Germany).
+MS Tchaikovsky cruises on the Volga and Don rivers in Russia on itineraries between Moscow–Astrakhan–Rostov-on-Don (17-day route, and reverse), as well as between St Petersburg and Moscow (11-day route).

 The ship is named after the Russian composer Pyotr Ilyich Tchaikovsky (1840-1893).
-MS Tchaikovsky was completely refurbished in 2011.
+MS Tchaikovsky was fully refurbished in 2011.

-- 2 restaurants (dining room, and bar-restaurant / dinner-only
+- 2 restaurants (main dining room and bar-restaurant / dinner only)

-- spacious Lobby (Reception / Guest Services Desk), Coffee Station (coffee, hot water, packed tea, milk, cocoa, cookies)
+- spacious Lobby (Reception / Guest Services Desk) and a Coffee Station (coffee, hot water, tea, milk, cocoa, cookies)

 - Bar Lounge (piano bar)